 Weight: 160-205 lbs | Height: 6 feet | Type: Freestanding | Materials: Leather, foam | Shades: Black, white | Age Range: Teen/adult | Pre-filled?: No

 Last Punch Heavy Duty Punching Bag

-This 48" punching bag is customizable and best for beginners and young boxers.
+This 48" punching bag is customizable and best for beginner boxers.
 Since it comes unfilled, you choose the fill type, weight, and feel.
 From old clothes to sand to a combination of the two, filling it yourself saves on shipping and helps customize the experience.
 When it comes to safe and secure mounting, the punching bag comes with heavy-duty steel chains and double-end loops for increased resistance and functionality.
 It also features a canvas exterior to enhance its long-lasting durability and provide you with a quality workout.

 Century Wavemaster XXL Training Bag